-UK insurer Admiral, Italian insurtech Yolo are among organisations making faster, data-driven decisions
+UK insurer Admiral, Italian insurtech Yolo are among organizations making faster, data-driven decisions

-SAS, the leader in analytics, is enhancing its easy-to-use artificial intelligence (AI) solutions to help organisations improve efficiency and quickly realise value with automation.
+SAS, the leader in analytics, is enhancing its easy-to-use artificial intelligence (AI) solutions to help organizations improve efficiency and quickly realize value with automation.
 The updated SAS® Platform delivers new functionality including automated data management, automated machine learning and cutting-edge interpretability features, underscoring SAS’ commitment to making AI more transparent and accessible for all.

 Available in the fourth quarter of 2019, the newest release of SAS® Viya® on the SAS Platform offers the latest AI and advanced analytics techniques, accessible to both data scientists and business users.
 The enhancements provide an intelligent process to automate many of the manual and complex steps required for data transformations and to build machine learning models.
 SAS automates the analytics life cycle – from data wrangling to feature engineering and algorithm selection – in a single click.

-To further democratise AI solutions, the automated modeling process uses a REST API.
-This helps developers customise business applications while using SAS Analytics.
+To further democratize AI solutions, the automated modeling process uses a REST API.
+This helps developers customize business applications while using SAS Analytics.
 Additionally, users can easily embed open source code and augment their analysis with SAS, providing a truly open experience.
 Machine learning is also used to recommend data transformations to reduce data preparation time.

 UK Insurance provider Admiral fights fraud with AI